Research Assistant, School of Biological and Chemical Sciences

 Salary: £31,613 pro rata (Grade 4)

 Location: Mile End

-This is a full-time, fixed term post available for a period of 2 years.
-The start date is 1/12/2019 or as soon as possible thereafter.
-The starting salary is £31,613 per annum and is inclusive of London allowance.
-Benefits include 30 days annual leave, pension scheme and an interest–free season ticket loan.
+The post is part-time for 30 hours per week and is fixed term for 18 months.
+The expected start date is December 2019 or as soon as possible thereafter.
+The post is a Grade 4 research post (spine point 24).
+The salary is £31,613 pro rata and is inclusive of London Allowance.
+Benefits include 30 days annual leave (pro rata) and a pension scheme.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-The closing date for applications is 24 October 2019.
-Interviews will be held shortly thereafter.
+The closing date for applications is 14 November 2019.
+Interviews are expected to be held shortly thereafter.